Greater Midland Community Center

-The Midland Community Center (MCC) is a 140000 sqft complex on two levels in Midland, Michigan that provides comprehensive, personal, recreational and social development opportunities for residents.
+The Greater Midland Community Center is a 140000 sqft complex on two levels in Midland, Michigan that provides comprehensive, personal, recreational and social development opportunities for residents.

 History

-The Midland Community Center was founded January 14, 1919, in conjunction with the very first bowling alley in Midland.
+The Greater Midland Community Center was founded January 14, 1919, in conjunction with the very first bowling alley in Midland.
 The community center became a trend-setter, and other sports and pastimes were gradually introduced to the community, including basketball, handball, volleyball, table tennis, pickleball, archery, tennis and softball.

 The first building at the site of the current center was dedicated on October 30, 1955, and the $1.5 million cost was covered by gifts from the Dow Chemical Company.
 It has been expanded several times since then.
-An indoor rifle range was open during the 1960s and National Rifle Association sanctioned classes in marksmanship were offered for air rifle (BB gun) and small bore (.22).
+An indoor rifle range was open during the 1960s and classes in marksmanship were offered for air rifle and small-bore rifle.
 They were discontinued in the early 1970s due to lack of interest.

-During the summer of 2005, the MCC locker rooms were completely renovated.
+During the summer of 2005, the Greater Midland Community Center locker rooms were completely renovated.
 The lockers themselves were the originals installed when the center was built and had fifty years of use.

 In addition to locker replacement, separate family and adult sections were built, the flooring was upgraded and plumbing fixtures were updated.

-Also in 2005, MCC recorded 900,000 member visits, which is equivalent to 2,465 persons participating in an activity every day of the year.
+In 2005, the center recorded 900,000 member visits, which is equivalent to 2,465 persons participating in an activity every day of the year.

 Umbrella structure

-A new corporation was formed in 2005, the Greater Midland Community Centers, Inc. (GMCC), which provides assistance and guidance to five Midland County non-profit recreation centers, including the Midland Community Center.
+A new corporation was formed in 2005, the Greater Midland Community Centers, Inc. (today known as Greater Midland), which provides assistance and guidance to five Midland County non-profit recreation centers, including the then Midland Community Center.

-Two classrooms at the MCC received a makeover to become the offices for the GMCC personnel.
-At the same time, GMCC announced a $5.1 million fundraising campaign to "enhance the quality of life for Midlanders," according to GMCC CEO Chris Tointon.
+Two classrooms at the Greater Midland Community Center received a makeover to become the offices for the Greater Midland personnel.
+At the same time, Greater Midland announced a $5.1 million fundraising campaign to "enhance the quality of life for Midlanders," according to Greater Midland CEO Chris Tointon.
 Individuals and businesses contributed to the project, but the majority came from local charitable trusts including the Alden and Vada Dow Family Foundation, the Dow Chemical Company Foundation, the Dow Corning Corporation Foundation, the Herbert H. and Grace A. Dow Foundation, the Midland Area Community Foundation, the Charles J. Strosacker Foundation and the Rollin M. Gerstacker Foundation.
 The money paid for three projects, but more than half the total was used to create an "outdoor campus" at MCC.